silogen/kaiwo/README.md

 {{ .Custom.parent.child }}
 ```

+### Storage

+You can use the Kaiwo CLI to instruct a workload to use storage from a given storage class.
+If you do not provide any input for the CLI, the following default values is used:

+* The storage class name is read from the specified namespace's label `kaiwo-cli/default-storage-class-name`
+* The storage amount is read from the specified namespace's label `kaiwo-cli/default-storage-quantity`

+If these values do not exist, an exception is raised.
+If you want to skip adding storage, you must explicitly add the `--no-storage` flag.

+To specify storage, you can use the flags:

+* `--storage=2Gi` to specify the amount of storage and to use the default storage class name from the namespace labels
+* `--storage=2Gi,mystorageclass` to specify both the amount of storage and the storage class name

+Note that the storage creates a persistent volume claim (PVC), which is linked to the workload object via an owner reference.
+If you remove the workload with a deletion propagation policy (background or foreground), the PVC will also get removed.
+This is the default behavior when using the `kaiwo list` feature.

 ## Interacting with workloads

 While Kaiwo's primary purpose is to deploy workloads, it can also be used as a light tool to discover and interact with running workloads.